Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Conceptual Preliminaries

 \subsection{Recovery Operators}

-Surprisingly (or not) paraconsistent and paracomplete logics are not necessarily weaker\footnote{Weak(er) in the sense of validating less theorems, licensing less inferences, and so on.} than classical logic.
+Surprisingly (or not) paraconsistent and paracomplete logics are not necessarily `weaker'\footnote{Weak(er) in the sense of validating less theorems, licensing less inferences, and so on.} than classical logic.
 In fact, some paraconsistent systems in the literature are strictly more expressive than classical logic: they embed the latter as a subsystem.
-Among such systems we have the families of paraconsistent \textit{Logics of Formal Inconsistency} (LFIs; introduced in \cite{CM}, cf.~also \cite{BookCC16,CCR2020}) and paracomplete \textit{Logics of Formal Undeterminedness} (LFUs; introduced in \cite{Marcos2005}, cf.~also \cite{CCR2020}).
+Among such systems we have the families of paraconsistent Logics of Formal Inconsistency (LFIs) \cite{CM,BookCC16,CCR2020} and paracomplete Logics of Formal Undeterminedness (LFUs) \cite{Marcos2005,CCR2020}.
 LFIs and LFUs feature additional unary connectives ($\circ$ and $\lstar$, respectively) allowing us to recover classical properties in a `sentence-wise' fashion.
-Following Carnielli et al.~\cite{CCR2020} we refer to them as \textit{recovery operators}.
+Following \cite{CCR2020} we refer to them as \textit{recovery operators}.
 Their modus operandi is described below.\footnote{We assume a fully \textit{structural} setting (in Gentzen's sense), and thus the comma-separator `,' in a sequent behaves as a conjunction (resp.~disjunction) on the left- (resp.~right-) hand-side.}

 LFIs, being paraconsistent, do not validate ECQ (aka.~`principle of explosion'), i.e.